hirosystems/stacks-subnets/docs/getting-started.md

 #### Mint NFT script

-In order to move NFTs to and from the subnet, we'll need to actually have some NFTs on our devnet.
-To do this, we'll need to mint, so we also write a script for submitting NFT mint transactions to the layer-1 network.
-This script will take just one argument: the user's current account nonce.
+In order to move NFTs to and from the subnet, we will need to have some NFTs on our devnet.
+To do this, we need to mint, so we also write a script for submitting NFT mint transactions to the layer-1 network.
+This script takes just one argument: the user's current account nonce.

 _mint.js_: